globant-ui/html5bootcamp/README.md

 4. Show movie details in a separate details view.

 5. Allow to add / edit / remove movies from the list.

+6. Add Jasmine tests for the different views and models.

 Tips:
 * Create a Model that represents a movie.